-On-Board Diagnostics (OBD) is a term used to describe a vehicle's computer system that controls the emission control, along with many other features.
+On-Board Diagnostic (OBD) is a term used to describe a computerized system that monitors the vehicle’s emission controls.
 This system includes self-diagnostic and reporting functions.
-Most 1996 and newer vehicles less than 14,000 pounds gross vehicle weight rating (GVWR) (e.g., passenger cars, pickup trucks, sport utility vehicles) are equipped with second generation OBD systems also known as OBD II.What are the benefits of OBD II?
+Most 1996 and newer vehicles less than 14,000 pounds gross vehicle weight rating (GVWR) (e.g., passenger cars, pickup trucks, sport utility vehicles) are equipped with second-generation OBD systems also known as OBD II.What are the benefits of OBD II?

 OBD II systems monitor the vehicle's emission control system performance and notify the driver when defects that cause an increase in air pollution are identified.
-These systems have the ability to alert the driver of a problem using a Check Engine light (also known as a Malfunction Indicator Light, or MIL) located on the vehicle's dashboard.
+These systems have the ability to alert the driver of a problem using a malfunction indicator light, or check engine light, located on the vehicle's dashboard.
 OBD II also stores important information about a detected malfunction that will help a repair technician identify and correct the problem.
 Early diagnosis and timely repair benefit air quality, may improve fuel economy, and can prevent major repair bills.

 Should I continue to drive my vehicle if the Check Engine light stays on or is blinking?

-If the Check Engine light comes on, take your vehicle to a licensed repair station as soon as you can to have the problem diagnosed.
-A blinking or flashing light indicates a malfunction that should be addressed immediately to avoid serious damage to the engine or emissions control system.
-Check your owner's manual for repairs that may be covered under your vehicle manufacturer's emissions warranty.Will my car receive an OBD II test?
+If the check engine light comes on, take your vehicle to a licensed repair station as soon as you can to have the problem diagnosed.
+A blinking or flashing light indicates a malfunction that should be addressed immediately to avoid serious damage to the engine or emission control system.
+Check your owner's manual for repairs that may be covered under your vehicle manufacturer's emission warranty.Will my car receive an OBD test during a Smog Check inspection?

 BAR does not regulate the price of inspections, so the cost of a Smog Check varies from station to station.
 Consumers should shop around for the best price.What are some of the ways a vehicle can fail the new BAR-OIS test?